-When the customer is in an acute care hospital during the month, the customer's living arrangement immediately before entering the hospital is considered the living arrangement during the hospitalization.
+When the customer is in an acute care hospital during the month, the customer's living arrangement immediately before entering the hospital is used to determine eligibility and share of cost.

 For example, the customer was living in a nursing facility before entering the hospital.
-The period spent in the hospital is considered as still living in the nursing facility.
+The time in the hospital is treated the same as living in the nursing facility.
 There is no change to the customer's eligibility or share of cost.